propan/geheimtur/README.md

 You can enable http-basic authentication by putting the `http-basic` interceptor before any of your guards.
 It takes the following parameters:

 - `realm` - a string that will be shown to a user when s/he is prompted to enter credentials
-- `credential-fn` - a function that, given a username and password, returns a corresponding identity
+- `credential-fn` - a function that, given a request context and a map with username and password, returns a corresponding identity

 ```clojure
 (defroutes routes